Miheergautam/CS661_Big_Data/Assignment_1/README.txt

 python isocontour.py

 - Enter the requested iso value when prompted.
-- The isocontour will be displayed and saved as a .vtp file in the output_isocontours directory.
+- The isocontour will be displayed and saved as a .vtp file in the  same directory.

 Output File Location:
-output_isocontours/isocontour_<iso_value>.vtp
+contour_output.vtp

-2. Run volume_rendering.py
+2. Run vtk_volume_rendering.py
 This script renders the 3D volume from the dataset.

 Steps: